mairapinheiro/fractais/README.md

 Ou ainda:

-"The idea is to measure information as levels of order and predictability, by capturing factal dimension in cellular arrangements.
+"The idea is to measure information as levels of order and predictability, by capturing fractal dimension in cellular arrangements.
 The higher the fractal dimension of certain form, the more cells tend to form complex, self-similar and fractional arrangements."

 ## Por que a dimensão fractal (recorte metodológico)